breuleux/ug/doc/content/pages/tour.md

 Data structures
 ===============

-The basic data types in UG are *lists*:
+Basic data structures in UG are *lists*:

     :::ug
     [], [1], ["a", "b", "c"]